remix-project-org/script-runner-generator/README.md

     },

 ```
-- publish: Remix filters these, it won't show them it it's false
+- publish: Remix filters these, it won't show them if it's false
 - import: boolean // adds the import to the script-runner.ts
 - windowImport: boolean // means it will add window['multihashes'] = multihashes;
 - alias, ie: import * as ethersJS from 'ethers';